morse-simulator/morse/doc/morse/user/advanced_tutorials/equip_robot.rst

 #.
 Press :kbd:`Left Mouse Click` over the file ``ressac.blend``
 #.
 Press :kbd:`Left Mouse Click` over the item ``Object``
 #.
 Press :kbd:`Right Mouse Click` and drag over the names of all the objects listed, to select them all
 #.
 Press the button **Link/Append from Library**.
 You'll return to the 3D View, and the newly added
    human is selected, but can not move around.
 #.
 Convert the objects to local: without de-selecting the object, press :kbd:`l` then hit :kbd:`enter`
 #.
 If you deselected the inserted objects in the scene, select it again either by
    :kbd:`Right Mouse Click` clicking over the object in the 3D View, or :kbd:`Left Mouse Click` over the object's name in the Outliner window.
 The object will be highlighted in cyan colour.
 #.
 Select as well the child objects, by pressing :kbd:`Shift-g`, then hitting :kbd:`enter`

-See the documentation of the :doc:`human component <../others/human>`_ to learn how to move and control the human and press :kbd:`P` to start the simulation and test.

 The rest of the components (sensors and actuators) should be linked similarly.
 Refer to the :doc:`Quick tutorial <../tutorial>` for instructions.
 In the